 Publisher Rocket is quite the time-saver, and, for me personally, just getting insight into how readers actually search on Amazon – which was far different than I thought, and world’s apart from how they search on something like Google, for example – was worth the price along.

 But $97 is not nothing, so if you are unsure, I suggest looking at the Publisher Rocket tutorial videos to see if this it would work for you.

 This process is super boring, but extremely important and you only have to do it once.
-You can only pick two categories on upload, so pick the two most important, and then use this process below to get a total of ten categories on your book.
-You can do this via Author Central or KDP, and I’ve outlined the steps for each.
+You can only pick two categories on upload, so pick the two most important, and then use this process below to get a total of ten categories on your book after your book is live on Amazon.